 Does Renault's Kangoo van make sense with electric power?
-Possibly, now that it can offer a more extensive driving range.
-Jonathan Crouch checks out the improved Z.E.
-33 model.
+Possibly, given this Z.E.
+33 model's very decent drivingt range.
+Jonathan Crouch checks it out

 Renault's modern remit is to create more affordable, more sensible vehicles and nothing the company makes sums this up better than its all-electric Kangoo Z.E.
 33 van.
-It costs little more to buy than its diesel-powered stablemate, but from then on, the running cost savings will be huge.
-This improved version features a new Z.E.
-33 battery that has increased operating range by up to 50%, so theoretically, it can go up to 170 miles between charges.
-For forward-thinking operators, that makes this LCV a very difficult option to ignore in its segment.
+It costs a little more to buy than its diesel-powered stablemate, but from then on, the running cost savings will be huge.
+This battery-powered van was improved in 2017 with a bigger Z.E.
+33 battery that has increased operating range by up to 50%, so theoretically, this LCV can go up to 143 WLTP-rated miles between charges.
+For forward-thinking operators, that makes this van a very difficult option to ignore in its segment.

 The powertrain for this Kangoo Z.E.
 33 model might be as different as you could possibly imagine from that of an ordinary combustion-engined version but you wouldn't know that from a casual glance at this van.
 Whether you've opted for it in 4.2m-long standard form or bigger 4.6m-long 'Maxi' guise (or as a 'Crew van' with five seats), it'll feature the smarter front end that arrived as part of the most recent 'Phase II' changes.
 As for the electric part of things, well, assuming you haven't noticed that there's no exhaust pipe, the only external giveaways are the badging and the charging flap you'll find at the front of the vehicle.
 Inside, apart from the conveniently centre console-mounted auto gearstick, the cabin is just like that you'll find in any of this model's diesel stablemates, comfortable, user-friendly and brightly lit thanks to its MPV-style forward-positioned panoramic windscreen.
 There's a high-up driving position offering a wide field of vision and a clear well thought out dashboard, reconfigured to include a battery charge indicator on one side of the speedometer and an 'econometer' (via which you can judge the efficiency of your driving) on the other.
 It's a practical cabin too, with an enormous amount of headroom, ensuring that all kinds of elaborate headgear could be accommodated should the occasion arise.
 There's no optional middle seat of the kind that some rival compact vans can offer: Renault thinks that isn't necessary thanks to the option of a Crew Van derivative featuring a fold-out three-person rear bench.
 But space for the two front seats you do get is more than adequate, with only the passenger legroom (slightly restricted by the sloping floor) giving any cause for concern.

 List pricing is where most all-electric vehicles fall down.
 They're usually so expensive that they only make sense with the asking figure spread out over long leases.
 But refreshingly, things are different here.
-At first glance, asking prices ranging in the £17,000 to £19,000 bracket excluding the dreaded VAT look quite high, but that's before you take the government's Plug-in Van grant into account.
-This lops a full £3,398 off the asking figure, bringing the resulting £14,000 to £16,000 asking price span to a point where there's hardly any premium at all for this electric vehicle over its ordinary combustion-engined counterparts.
+At first glance, asking prices ranging in the £19,000 to £22,000 bracket excluding the dreaded VAT look quite high.
+That's after you take the government's Plug-in Van grant into account.
 As in the standard Kangoo line-up, Z.E.
-33 model buyers get a choice of two main bodystyles - the standard 4.2m long variant and, for a premium of £1,000, the bigger 4.6m-long 'Maxi' model, which can be ordered in two or five-seat form or in fully-glazed 'Crew Van Cab' form with a fold-out three-person split-folding rear bench.
-Whichever Kangoo Z.E. variant you choose, bear in mind that simply buying it won't be the end of your outlay, for Renault has separated vehicle and battery ownership.
-So once you've decided whether to purchase or lease this van, you've then to take out a monthly subscription for the battery that will power it, the cost of which will be determined by the contract term you choose and your annual mileage.
-This can be anything between one year and five, with annual mileage packages that are up to 4,500 miles, up to 6,000 miles, up to 7,500 miles or up to 9,000 miles pa.
-Depending upon the combination you choose, you're looking at a monthly fee of anything between £49 to £73 -but you'll need to talk to your dealer for specifics on that.
-On top of the purchase price and the battery subscription, you'll also need to budget for a charging point, since Renault frowns upon operators using a three-pin plug supply on a regular basis, even if that were business-practical.
+33 model buyers get a choice of two main bodystyles - the standard 'L2' 4.2m long variant and, for a premium of £1,000, the bigger 4.6m-long 'L3' model, which can be ordered in two or five-seat form or in fully-glazed 'Crew Van Cab' form with a fold-out three-person split-folding rear bench.
+On top of the purchase price, you'll also need to budget for a charging point, since Renault frowns upon operators using a three-pin plug supply on a regular basis, even if that were business-practical.
 The French brand works with British Gas for the installation of such a point, either at your home of place of business and the cost will be around £800 ex vat.
 The charging cable for this is of course supplied with the vehicle, but if you want a cable that will, occasionally, allow you to charge off a normal 220V home supply, then you'll need to buy a separate cable from your dealer.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.